 7. Blue and yellow

-This high-contrast pairing always works – deep navy blues with zingy lemon yellows, sky blues grounded by deep ochre, blue/greys uplifted with golden tones.
+This high-contrast pairing always works – deep navy blues with zingy lemon yellows, sky blues grounded by deep ochre, blue/greys uplifted with golden tones, as seen here in this home office.
 Those warmer tones easily balance out any cooler tones of the blue, making in a lovely combination to use in a bedroom where you always want the space with feel inviting.

-And lastly, a wonderful color to go with blue is more blue.
+Go blue on blue and layer the color for a wonderful monochromatic scheme.
 'If you're a through-and-through fan of the color, mix multiple shades of blue into a monochromatic scheme.
 This is sure to have a calming, stabilizing effect on a room.' recommends Sarah.